fabiobohren/new-readmes/flutter_document_scanner_readme.md

 ### Document Scanner SDK

-The Scanbot Flutter Document Scanner Plugin offers the following key document-scanning features:
+The Scanbot Flutter Document Scanner Plugin offers the following key document scanning features:

 * **User guidance**: Ease of use is critical for large user bases, which is why the SDK provides a consistent user interface that ensures a smooth and intuitive experience for all users.
 The SDK simplifies document scanning by guiding users through each step, helping even non-tech-savvy users create perfect scans.